volonteriof/Finddit/README.md

 # Finddit
-Reddit search using reddit API
+Reddit search using Bootstrap and reddit API